tw-in-js/twind/docs/handbook/configuration.md

 sheet.target
 ```

-> 💡 See {@link twind/sheets} for details.

 ### Custom Sheet Implementation

-In case the builtin sheet implementations do not solve your use case, you can {@link twind/sheets | create your own}.
+In case the builtin sheet implementations do not solve your use case, you can create your own.

 ## Plugins

 The `plugins` property allows to define new plugins or override core plugins.
-See {@page Plugins} for details.
+See [plugins](/handbook/plugins) for details.

 ## Variants

-The `variants` property allows to define new variants or override {@page Tailwind Extensions | core variants}.
+The `variants` property allows to define new variants or override core variants.

 ```js
 setup({